-The reference in subdivision (a) to the amount of land required for the "convenient use and occupation" of the dwelling is taken from Section 3128 of the Civil Code which deals with mechanic's liens.
-The limitation precludes application of this section to land owned in common with the dwelling but unnecessary to the convenient use of the dwelling.
-Under subdivision (b), the timely making of a deposit under this section entitles the plaintiff to an order for possession effective 30 days after the date for the making of the deposit specified in the notice of motion served by the moving party.
+Subdivision (a) limits the application of Section 1255.040 to an owner-occupied dwelling containing no more than two residential units.

+Subdivision (b) provides that the timely making of a deposit under this section entitles the plaintiff to an order for possession effective 30 days after the date for the making of the deposit specified in the notice served by the defendant.

-Subdivisions (b) and (c) provide special rules governing when interest commences to accrue.
-If the required deposit is made on or before the date specified by the moving party, interest on the amount deposited does not accrue.
-If the deposit is not made on or before the date specified by the moving party, interest commences to accrue on the date specified by the moving party.
+Subdivision (c) provides a special rule governing the time interest commences to accrue.
+If the required deposit is made on or before the date specified by the defendant, interest on the amount deposited does not accrue.
+If the deposit is not made on or before the date specified by the defendant or by the court on motion and showing of good cause by the plaintiff, interest commences to accrue on that date.
 If a deposit is thereafter made, subdivision (a) of Section 1268.320 provides that interest ceases to accrue on the date such amount is withdrawn by the person entitled thereto.